HobbySoftwareDeveloper/Zen-Forest/readme.md

   Overrode Obsidian's default behavior in readable line width mode.
 All headings (H1 to H6) and body text are now perfectly constrained to a unified layout width, eliminating horizontal misalignment.
 * **Refined Modal Animations**
   Replaced rigid transitions with a custom `cubic-bezier` entrance animation for modals and dialogs, rendering fluid, cinematic window scaling.
+* **Curated Forest-Vibe Palette**
+  Features a deeply customized, hardcoded forest color scheme across headings and core interfaces, deliberately tuned to deliver an immersive and relaxing editing experience.
+* **Polished UI Components**
+  Redesigned primary interface elements, sidebar layouts, and active states with a pixel-perfect aesthetic, striking a flawless balance between form and function.

 ---